-When you participate in Co-op Solar, you are purchasing the green energy produced from a 300 watt portion of our total 1.7MW solar array, which we call a “block”.
+When you participate in Co-op Solar, you are signing up for a subscription that provides you with the benefits of green energy produced from a 300 watt portion of our total 1.7MW solar array.
+We call each of these subscription units a block.

 No. Unlike fossil fuels, the source of the energy is free.
 But, like every other fuel source, solar involves the cost of the solar panels to gather the energy and convert it into electricity—and all the costs of getting that power to you.
 Those costs will be figured into the total price you’ll pay for Co-op Solar power.

 Our pricing plans are set to make sure that everyone can afford solar power.
 Each participating co-op has determined plans based on the needs of their members.

 Now we’re in the nitty-gritty!
 Each block corresponds to a portion of our solar array that should produce within a range of about 100 – 500 kWh per year, depending on the weather.
 Talk to your local co-op to learn more about what that means for your home’s particular energy usage.